 To set the radio to decode a NOAA Weather Alert while on a channel:

-- 1. Press the key, the press the or to choose the weather channel in your area. - 2.
-Press the low key.
+- Press the key, the press the for to choose the weather channel in your area. - 2.
+Press the key.

 The HX300 can be set up to alert while in Scan or Priority scan modes.
 To memorize the weather channel: